 she had the privilege of working with Latino children and families as an early literacy specialist.
 Jasmin is a 2nd Story performer and adores that tribe.

-Jasmin is professional actress working throughout Chicagoland’s vibrant theatre community and a proud SAG-AFTRA member who’s TV Credits Include NBC’s Chicago Fire, Showtimes' The CHI & ABC's Betrayal.
+Jasmin is professional actress working throughout Chicagoland’s vibrant theatre community, last seen on stages across the city: Steppenwolf, Goodman, Urban Theater, Lifeline, Teatro Luna, and Adventure Stage Chicago.
+A proud SAG-AFTRA member who’s TV Credits Include NBC’s Chicago Fire, Showtimes' The CHI & ABC's Betrayal and several independent films.
+Proudly represented by the Big Mouth Talent Inc.

 Photo: Jazmin Corona Photography